desmond-ong/cfDistance/README.md

 This repository contains materials for the following paper:

 Ong, D. C., Goodman, N. D., & Zaki, J. (2015).
-Near-misses sting even when they are uncontrollable. *Proceedings of the 37th Annual Meeting of the Cognitive Science Society*.
+Near-misses sting even when they are uncontrollable. *Proceedings of the 37th Annual Meeting of the Cognitive Science Society*, 1775-1780.

 This repository is maintained by Desmond Ong.
 Questions, comments, requests for clarification or replication, etc, should be directed to desmond (dot) ong (at) stanford (dot) edu